 4. Remember to use your topcoat.

-You might think topcoat is for professional nail techs only, but topcoat — such as OPI Nail Lacquer Top Coat ($7.88, Amazon) — can also help DIY manicures last longer.
+You might think topcoat is for professional nail techs only, but topcoat — such as Essie Gel Couture Platinum Grade finish Top Coat ($8.69, Amazon) — can also help DIY manicures last longer.
 Psst: You also have the option of applying it again a few days later if you want to see even longer-lasting potential for your results!

 5. Consider investing in a DIY manicure kit with the basic tools you need.